-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Valley Center Municipal Water District for its comprehensive annual financial report for the fiscal year ended June 30, 2019.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Valley Center Municipal Water District for its Annual Comprehensive Financial Report for the Fiscal Year ended June 30, 2020.
 The Certificate of Achievement is a prestigious national award recognizing conformance with the highest standards for preparation of state and local government financial reports.
-In order to be awarded a Certificate of Achievement, a government unit must publish an easily readable and efficiently organized comprehensive annual financial report.
+In order to be awarded a Certificate of Achievement, a government unit must publish an easily readable and efficiently organized Annual Comprehensive Financial Report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.